/* * external links open in new window */

 Monk Chat – Wat Suan Dok offer chats on weekdays from 5-7 p.m. and Wat Chedi Luang in the old city offers it weekdays from 9 a.m. – 6 p.m.
 Both are organized by Wat Suan Dok’s Buddhist university, monkchat.net.

 Doi Inthanon National Park– This national park is home to Thailand’s tallest peak at 8,415 feet!
 It’s also filled with hiking trails and waterfalls.
 It’s popular with cyclists as well.
 It’s located 70 kilometers from Chiang Mai, but there’s no public transport unfortunately.
 (I usually rent a car or hire a Grab driver for the day and split it with friends for day trips.)
+If you don’t feel comfortable renting a car, consider booking a day trip through Klook.

 The Best Places to Eat in Chiang Mai